-After almost a year of hardcore house renovations, I’ve grown to REALLY enjoy a quick weekend project.
-What can I say?
-I obviously love something with quick satisfaction.
-We’ve pretty much covered the entire house as far as updates go, but the front entry and back patio have been totally neglected.
+Front Door Makeover — We’ve pretty much covered the entire house as far as updates go, but the front entry and back patio have been totally neglected.

 Plus, it made it super convenient for people to housesit for us at home and for interns to get into the studio without needing a key.
 Basically, we’re diehard fans.

-The custom hardware options and Smart Deadbolt were new to us though, so Jared is all too excited about us getting techy on you, haha!
+The custom hardware options and Smart Deadbolt were new to us though.
+So Jared is all too excited about us getting techy on you, haha!

 For us, all we really needed to do was update the door and doorframe, power wash the sidewalk (also Jared’s newest favorite hobby lol!), and update the planters and plants.

-We picked out the new door design first and then chose the Schlage hardware based off of that after visiting Lowe’s to get an idea of finishes and features in-person.
+We picked out the new door design first.
+And then chose the Schlage hardware based off of that after visiting Lowe’s to get an idea of finishes and features in-person.

 Once we “test-drove” some options in store, if you will, we decided to go with the Century Trim in Matte Black for the front door and to replace the rest of the knobs in the house.

 I like the idea that you can let someone in the house remotely from anywhere using the app in case there was ever an emergency, etc. It gives me peace of mind for my fur kids!

-Plus you can set up to 30 access codes for different people (also why we love it for the studio!) and see who has used their code to access the space.
+Plus, you can set up to 30 access codes for different people (also why we love it for the studio!) and see who has used their code to access the space.